Agentic Economic Modeling: Agentic Modeling for Regional Experiment

-\paragraph{Personas and Datasets} The proprietary dataset records records inferred demographic details such as age band, gender, income band, zip code, and education level.
-We selected over 15k+ U.S.-based customers from the dataset to construct our personas.
-We followed the methodology outlined in~\cite{chen2024empathy} to generate personas based on customers’ demographic information using Sonnet3.5v2.
+We selected over 15k+ U.S.-based customers from a proprietary dataset to construct our personas.
+We followed the methodology outlined in~\citet{chen2024empathy} to generate personas based on customers' demographic information.

-We assume we have the first $x=7$ days (one week) of human data in the time-wise bias correction setting.
 In the region-wise setting, the sampling fraction $r$ for $\mathcal{Z}_{ID}$ is set to 0.1.

-We used stratified sampling with proportional allocation based on the treatment assignment in the original regional experiment and whether SSD (Sub Same-Day) delivery was launched.
-We randomly sample a fraction $r$ zip3s $(0<r<1)$ from each of the four Treatment $\times$ SSD groups to form $\mathcal{Z}_{ID}$.
-The remaining zip3s are assigned to $\mathcal{Z}_{OOD}$.
-More details of the datasets and prompts used to have the LLM make delivery choices is shown in Appendix \ref{app:reg-exp}.
+We used a stratified sampling strategy to select $\mathcal{Z}_{ID}$.
+In the original regional experiment, there were 229 treatment ZIP3 areas with SSD launched and 220 without SSD.
+In the control group, there were 245 ZIP3 areas with SSD and 212 without.
+We randomly sample a fraction $r=0.1$ of ZIP3s from each of the four Treatment $\times$ SSD groups to form $\mathcal{Z}_{ID}$.
+The remaining ZIP3s are assigned to $\mathcal{Z}_{OOD}$.
+This ensures that $\mathcal{Z}_{ID}$ includes both treatment and control ZIP3s from the original experiment, as well as ZIP3s with and without SSD.

-\paragraph{Bias Correction Model} An input to the mixture model is a preprocessed numerical representation of a triplet $(o_i,p_i)$.
-Order features $o_i$ include product price, delivery options related features, a product embedding generated by a Sentence Transformer~\cite{reimers2019sentence} and other treatment related features.
-Persona $p_i$ features consist of inferred demographic information such as age band, gender, income band and education level.
-The concatenated features of $o_i$ and $p_i$ are passed through a linear layer with a hidden dimension of 64, which is also the input dimension of $U$.
-The hidden dimension of the attention layer (between $U$ and $V$) is 32.
-For a fair comparison, the integrated model also uses three linear layers, with ReLU activation between the first two layers and tanh activation between the last two layers.
-In addition to $o_i$ and $p_i$, the integrated model’s input also includes the LLM’s choice $c_i^l$.
-The models are optimized with Adam optimizer~\cite{kingma2017adammethodstochasticoptimization}.
-The learning rate is 1e-5.

-\paragraph{Evaluation} We primarily evaluate the treatment effect on the change in Same-Day delivery share in areas where SSD was launched.
-In the original full human experiment, the share of Same-Day delivery decreased by 60 bps after the treatment.
-Other outcomes in the experiment showed no significant change.
-Therefore, we prioritize the treatment effect on the Same-Day share in our analysis.